Helen Taylor (feminist): Women's suffrage

 Taylor consistently advocated female suffrage, a policy her stepfather also supported in thinking not only should a woman's marital status not affect her right to a vote, but believing that it would generally improve the morals of the people.
 Taylor was part of the Kensington Society of women who debated such issues from 1865, and eventually morphed into the London Society for Women's Suffrage.

 Although interested in making changes by serving politically, on 15 August 1878, writing from Avignon, Taylor positively denied a rumour that she intended to seek nomination as a parliamentary candidate for Southwark.
 In 1885, however, special circumstances led her to try for a parliamentary candidature.
-Mr. W. A. Coote, the secretary of the Vigilance Association (which Taylor closely associated with herself), sought nomination as Liberal candidate for Camberwell North, but was finally set aside by the party organisers.
-By way of protest, Taylor took Mr. Coote's place, with Ethel Leach serving as her election agent.
+W. A. Coote, the secretary of the Vigilance Association (which Taylor closely associated with herself), sought nomination as Liberal candidate for Camberwell North, but was finally set aside by the party organisers.
+By way of protest, Taylor took Coote's place, with Ethel Leach serving as her election agent.
 Taylor's programme included just and better laws for women, the prevention of war, and "less work and better pay" for the working classes.
 A letter of support from Henry George advocating her candidature was widely circulated during her campaign.
 George Jacob Holyoake was an active worker for Taylor's election.
 Taylor carried on her campaign amid much turbulence until the nomination day, when the returning officer refused to receive either the nomination papers or the cash deposit for his expenses.
 In Taylor's electoral contest, she attempted what no woman had done before; it would not become legal for a woman to become an MP for another 34 years.
 Taylor was also one of the driving forces, encouraged by Barbara Bodichon, behind a petition signed by 1,499 women in 1866 to extend the vote to all householders, not just men, which some regard as the start of the strong suffragist/suffragette movement in Britain (a copy of the petition is held at the London School of Economics) and states amongst other things: That the participation of women in the Government is consistent with the principles of the British Constitution, inasmuch as women in these islands have always been held capable of sovereignty, and women are eligible for various public offices.
 Your Petitioners therefore humbly pray your honourable House to consider the expediency of providing for the representation of all householders, without distinction of sex, who possess such property or rental qualification as your honourable House may determine.